-While this solves one landscaping problem (safety), it doesn't solve another associated with Gleditsia, whether thorny or thornless: the mess created when the seed pods drop to earth in fall.
-Thus all the hoopla over the development of types of thornless honey locusts that are relatively podless, as well ("relatively" because, as Gilman and Watson point out, on older trees, "some seeds do develop").
+While this solves one landscaping problem (safety), it does not solve another associated with Gleditsia, whether thorny or thornless: the mess created when the seed pods drop to earth in fall.
+Thus all the hoopla over the development of types of thornless honey locusts that are relatively podless.

-Sunburst isn't the only podless type.
+Sunburst is not the only podless type.
 Shademaster is another example.
-Whereas Sunburst starts out with yellow leaves, Shademaster's color evolution conforms more to the norm, beginning in spring with green and ending with a golden-yellow fall foliage.
+Whereas Sunburst starts out with yellow leaves, Shademaster's color evolution conforms more to the norm, beginning in spring with green and ending with golden-yellow fall foliage.

-The development of podless types was a major coup and elevated thornless honey locusts to an elite status as non-messy trees, ideal for low-maintenance landscaping.
+The development of podless types was a major coup and elevated thornless honey locusts to elite status as non-messy trees, ideal for low-maintenance landscaping.
 For, in terms of the mess created by fallen leaves, they were already less messy than most.
-The small size of their leaves means that, when they fall, they're less likely to smother lawn grass, the way larger leaves do (which is one of the reasons why we rake leaves).
+The small size of their leaves means that, when they fall, they are less likely to smother lawn grass, the way larger leaves do.

-But now, with the availability of Sunburst, Shademaster, etc., you have the option of planting a specimen that's about as non-messy as a tree can possibly be.
+But now, with the availability of the Sunburst and Shademaster varieties, you have the option of planting a specimen that is about as non-messy as a tree can possibly be.
 This is a relief, as the types with seed pods can be something of a cleanup nightmare.
-When the seed pods rain down on us in fall, the grass beneath is blanketed with what look like flat, brown snakes.
+When the seed pods rain down on us in fall, the grass beneath is blanketed with what looks like flat, brown snakes.
 About the only use for them is in crafts, such as in creating natural kissing balls.